fluttercommunity/rx_command/README.md

 >PRs are always welcome ;-)

-If you don't know Rx think of it as Dart `Streams` on steroids. `RxCommand` capsules a given handler function that can then be executed by its `execute` method.
+If you don't know Rx think of it as Dart `Streams` on steroids. `RxCommand` capsules a given handler function that can then be executed by its `execute` method or directly assigned to a widget's handler because it's a callable class.
 The result of this method is then published through its `results` Observable (Observable wrap Dart Streams).
 Additionally it offers Observables for it's current execution state, if the command can be executed and for all possibly thrown exceptions during command execution.

 A very simple example